 EASTER IN GREECE 2021

-Normally, Greek Easter 2020 falls in late April, Sunday April 19th, we would have taken the opportunity to enjoy a sunny Easter break in Kefalonia, Greece.
+Greek Easter 2021 falls at the start of May, Sunday May 2nd, normally, we would have taken the opportunity to enjoy a sunny Easter break in Kefalonia, Greece.

 Orthodox Easter, also called Pascha and Resurrection Sunday, is the oldest and most important festival in the Eastern Christian tradition, celebrating Jesus Christ’s resurrection (rising from the grave) following his crucifixion and death.